1. Overview

 Quality adjustment

-A quality adjustment is applied to the quantity output index where a positive quality adjustment indicates that the quality of healthcare services provided, as defined by the selection of indicators used in the quality adjustment, has improved.
-A quality adjustment is then applied to UK output, based on the following elements and data from England.
+We apply a series of quality adjustments quantity output to account for the change in quality of a service provided in instances where this cannot be ascertained from the activity and unit cost data.
+A positive quality adjustment indicates that the quality of healthcare services provided, as defined by the selection of indicators used in the quality adjustment, has improved.
+The quality adjustment is applied to UK output on a calendar-year basis, but also to our England-only financial year statistics.
+Currently the quality adjustment is produced from England-only data.

-Elements within the hospital and community healthcare sector, which constitute the hospital procedures quality adjustment and are applied to output using a dataset provided by the Centre for Health Economics at the University of York include:
+Our quality adjustment for hospital elective and non-elective procedures uses a dataset provided by the Centre for Health Economics at the University of York.
+The adjustment includes:

-• short-term post-operative survival rates, derived from Hospital Episodes Statistics (HES); short term survival is used to adjust day cases, elective inpatients and non-elective inpatients
+• short-term post-operative survival rates, derived from Hospital Episode Statistics (HES); short-term survival is used to adjust day cases, elective inpatients and non-elective inpatients

 • estimates of health benefit from procedures, derived from research studies, ONS Life Tables and Patient Reported Outcome Measures; we apply this adjustment to day cases, elective inpatients and non-elective inpatients